samcapece/Machine-Architecture/README.md

 ## Course Overview

-This repository contains all the projects from the Machine Architecture and Organization course.
+This repository contains projects from the Machine Architecture and Organization course.
 The course offers a deep dive into computer architecture, focusing on assembly language, system-level programming, debugging, and optimization techniques.
 Each project within this repository is aimed at enhancing practical skills in handling complex machine-level programming challenges.

 ## Project Summaries